cran-task-views/WebTechnologies/WebTechnologies.md

   Google Maps, OpenStreetMaps, Stamen Maps, or CloudMade Maps using ggplot2.
   `r pkg("mapsapi")` is an sf-compatible interface to Google Maps API.
   `r pkg("openadds")` is an Openaddresses client.
-- *Online Surveys*:
-  `r pkg("qualtRics")` provide functions to interact with 'Qualtrics'.
-  `r pkg("WufooR")` can retrieve data from [Wufoo.com](https://www.wufoo.com/) forms.
-  `r github("rubenarslan/formr")` facilitates use of the 'formr' survey framework, which is built on openCPU.
-  `r pkg("Rexperigen")` is a client for the [Experigen experimental platform](https://becker.phonologist.org/experigen/).
-- *REDCap*:
-  `r pkg("REDCapR")` and `r pkg("redcapAPI")` export and import data from a REDCap project.
-  [REDCap](https://projectredcap.org/) (Research Electronic Data CAPture) is a web application for building and managing online surveys and research databases.
-  `r pkg("REDCapTideR")` and `r pkg("tidyREDCap")`
-  follow [tidy](https://www.tidyverse.org/) principles to extend `r pkg("REDCapR")`.

-- *Visualization*:
-  Plot.ly is a company that allows you to create visualizations in the web using R (and Python), which is accessible via `r pkg("plotly")`.
-  `r pkg("googleVis")` provides an interface between R and the Google chart tools.
-  `r ohat("RUbigraph")` provides an R interface to a Ubigraph server for drawing interactive, dynamic graphs.
-  You can add and remove vertices/nodes and edges in a graph and change their attributes/characteristics such as shape, color, size.
-- *Other* :
-  `r pkg("rrefine")` can import to and export from the 'OpenRefine' data cleaning service.

 ### Social Media Clients